 J.D.
 Power Auto Claims Satisfaction Rating

-- Emergency roadside assistance coverage: Covers up to $75 of the charges associated with any emergency mechanical breakdown such as towing
+- Emergency roadside assistance coverage: Covers up to $75 of the charges associated with any emergency mechanical breakdown, including towing

 - Rental car coverage: Covers the cost of a rental car if your car is in an accident and is rendered unusable while it’s being repaired

-- Loan/lease gap coverage: Covers the difference when you still owe more than your car is worth on your loan and your car is totaled
+- Guaranteed asset protection (GAP) coverage: Covers the difference when you still owe more than your car is worth on your loan and your car is totaled

 - Emergency roadside service: Covers towing, jumpstarts for dead car batteries, labor to change a flat tire, and lockout services (up to $100)

 - Rental car coverage: Covers rental costs when your car is being repaired as the result of a covered claim

 - Mechanical breakdown insurance: Covers repairs to mechanical parts of the car similar to an extended car warranty

 Unlike Esurance, Geico doesn’t offer GAP insurance.
 But Geico mechanical breakdown insurance is where the provider stands out.
 This acts as an extended car warranty – after a covered breakdown, you pay a $250 deductible, and Geico covers the repair.

 When comparing Esurance vs. Geico in terms of insurance rates, you will find that a lot of the same discounts apply.